In David’s words “We obviously love Dutch babies!” Haha…

-Claire, David and I all loved it!
-In David’s words “We obviously love Dutch babies!”
-Haha… (Hailee would have too if she hadn’t been having… a moment.)
 Even though I over cooked it a little bit, it was interesting how the dark edges didn’t get hard and dry like I was worried they would.
 They just got a crispy edge, while staying chewy inside.
-The buttery edges added a delicious touch of saltiness that paired deliciously with the Apple Butter.
-We found ourselves adding more and MORE sauce on top, the more we ate.
+Top with toppings of your choice.
 Claire ended the breakfast by slurping the last of the Apple Butter from the sauce dish I had on the table.
 Pretty much made my day!

 Quick easy breakfast, 10 minutes of prep time and 15-20 minutes of baking.
 Yum!

 (Could also be used as a brunch dish or light dessert … Definitely not overly sweet.)

 3 tablespoons butter, divided